-We look the myths and truths about IGF-1, Dioxins and calcium and answer the question does dairy cause early puberty, childhood “obesity”, cancer and diabetes?
+We look the myths and truths about dairy and cancer, IGF-1, dioxins and calcium and answer the question does dairy cause early puberty, childhood “obesity” and diabetes?

-A few months ago, a fellow plant-based dietitian posted some disparaging remarks about dairy and children citing a number of potential unwanted side effects of drinking milk.
+A few months ago, a fellow plant-based dietitian posted some disparaging remarks about dairy and children citing a number of potential unwanted side effects of drinking milk, including referencing dairy and cancer.
 The dietitian made a series of claims (sometimes sharing citations), all of which seemed really concerning for any mama who has decided to feed their kid milk.

 I was curious about the claims she was making, so I’ve taken a deep dive into all things milk related, to bring you some clarity and hopefully eliminate the hysteria around dairy.

 IGF-1 stands for Insulin-Like Growth Factor and it is found naturally in your blood.
 The main job of IGF-1 is to regulate the effects of growth hormones in your body, meaning it regulates tissue and bone growth.
 Because IGF-1 regulates growth, after we reach adulthood, secretion of IGF-1 declines continuously to very low levels as we age.

 Let’s look at growth hormones used in milk.

 The most common growth hormone added to milk is rBGH or rBST.
 This is a manmade bovine hormone that is used to increase milk production in cows. rBGH triggers the hormone IGF-1 which some claim is harming our health (we’ll see).
 Our intake of these growth hormones through milk actually vary depending on where you live, like Canada versus the USA.

 Regulation of Milk Products in Canada vs USA